Rangi42/polishedcrystal/README.md

    * Revised set of 60 TMs, 8 HMs, and 16 move tutors (one Silver Leaf per tutoring)
 * Modern battle mechanics:
    * Physical/Special split, with display
-   * Updated Pokémon base stats and move attributes
+   * Updated Pokémon base stats and move attributes to Gen VI
+   * Gain experience from catching Pokémon like in Gen VI
    * Steel does not resist Ghost or Dark
    * Type-enhancing items raise by 20%, not 10%
    * Light Ball doubles Pikachu's Attack as well as Special Attack